nnaumenko/metaf/bin/docs/_sources/basics.rst.txt

 AUTO means that report was produced by automated station with no human intervention or oversight.
 See also :cpp:enumerator:`metaf::FixedGroup::Type::AUTO`.

-.. index:: single: Report; Nil
+.. index:: single: METAR; Missing report

 NIL means missing report.
 See also :cpp:enumerator:`metaf::FixedGroup::Type::NIL`.